Domestic Violence and

 The Ruthenberg-Marshall Law Firm has substantial experience in handling domestic violence cases and a commitment to helping victims of domestic violence.
 Starting in law school, the firm spent five years volunteering for a domestic violence email helpline and continues to help victims of domestic violence who are seeking TPOs through Atlanta Volunteer Lawyer’s Foundation.
 The firm understands that domestic violence is often well hidden and that abusers frequently present a charming façade to the outside world, and the firm can help you navigate cases with these issues.

-Whether you need help with a family law case where there is a history of domestic violence or in seeking a Temporary Protective Order, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+Whether you need help with a family law case where there is a history of domestic violence or in seeking a Temporary Protective Order, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.

 Seeking Help for Domestic Violence if You are Unable to afford an Attorney